About

 In addition to the inscriptions, the site of Copan is renowned for its exquisite and well-preserved architecture, including temples, plazas, and residential structures.
 The intricate stone carvings and stelae found at Copan showcase the extraordinary artistic talents of the ancient Maya and offer a window into their beliefs, mythology, and rituals.

 Excavations at Copan have revealed valuable information about the daily lives, social organization, and religious practices of the ancient Maya people.
 Researchers have found evidence of skilled craftsmanship, complex agricultural systems, and advanced urban planning, highlighting the sophistication of Maya society.
-Moreover, the site has provided crucial data for understanding the Maya writing system, astronomy, and calendrical systems, which were incredibly advanced for their time.
+Moreover, the site has provided crucial data for understanding the Maya writing system, astronomy, and calendrical systems, which were incredibly advanced and accurate for their time.

 Copan serves as a crucial source of cultural heritage for both the local community and the global community at large.
 The site is a symbol of the rich and complex history of the region and offers an opportunity to learn about and celebrate the achievements of the ancient Maya civilization.
 In 1980, UNESCO recognized the importance of Copan by designating it a World Heritage Site, highlighting its outstanding universal value.